delir1um/Bizzin/replit.md

   - Analytics Dashboard: Interactive charts, KPIs, and comprehensive trend analysis
   - Real-time updates using Supabase realtime subscriptions for automatic synchronization
   - Role-based access control with proper admin authentication checks
+- **Admin Navigation Enhancement (August 5, 2025):** Added dedicated "Admin" menu item to user profile dropdown that only appears for admin users, providing seamless access to the admin dashboard with Shield icon